illinoistech-itm/pykkon/README.md

  	- import appliance on Virtualbox.
 Use username as root and password as admin.

- 	- Run mitm-arp.py script to begin the man in the middle attack on initiator and target
+ 	- Insert target and initiator IPs on mitm-arp.py script and run to begin arp poisoning.

+ 	- Insert target and initiator IPs and MACs on ip_forward.py and run to start the packet sniffing, forwarding and injection.